 Climate Variability and Rainfed Agriculture in highland Oaxaca, Mexico

-I am part of a collaborative study with agroecology student Paul Rogé and other researchers exploring how climate variability affects rainfed maize agriculture in the Mixteca highlands region of Oaxaca, Mexico.
+I am part of a collaborative study with agroecologist Paul Rogé and other researchers exploring how climate variability affects rainfed maize agriculture in the Mixteca highlands region of Oaxaca, Mexico.

 Rogé, P., A.R.
 Friedman, M. Astier, and M. Altieri.
 “Farmer strategies for dealing with climatic variability: A case study from the Mixteca Alta Region of Oaxaca, Mexico.”
 Submitted to Agroecology and Sustainable Food Systems, November 2013. pdf

 Friedman, A.R., Y.-T. Hwang, J.C.H.
 Chiang, and D.M.W.
 Frierson (2013): "Interhemispheric temperature asymmetry over the 20th century and in future projections."
 Journal of Climate, 26 (15), 5419-5433. pdf Nature Geoscience research highlight Climate Central story

 Chiang, J.C.H., and A.R.
 Friedman (2012): "Extratropical Cooling, Interhemispheric Thermal Gradients, and Tropical Climate Change."
 Annual Review of Earth and Planetary Sciences, 40, 383-412. pdf